Mexico’s vaccine campaign faces problems, successes

 Clearly, not all experiences in poor neighborhoods were bad, nor were those in wealthier neighborhoods all good.
 But it seemed reports of any of the incidents drew the president’s ire.

-Over the weekend, a nurse-trainee at once vaccination station on the outskirts of Mexico City was filmed jabbing an elderly man’s arm with an empty syringe and then quickly withdrawing it, without injecting him with anything.
+Over the weekend, a nurse-trainee at one vaccination station on the outskirts of Mexico City was filmed jabbing an elderly man’s arm with an empty syringe and then quickly withdrawing it, without injecting him with anything.

 The nurse’s university and local authorities quickly described it as a simple mistake.
-They said the volunteer quickly realized what had happened and rectified it by injecting him with the dose he was supposed to receive.
+They said the volunteer realized what had happened and rectified it by injecting him with the dose he was supposed to receive.

 But President Andrés Manuel López Obrador — who sees almost any criticism as an attack by foes he describes as “the conservatives” — suggested the situation had been planned to smear him.